Wroclaw the city of over 350 Dwarves

 He was just right before Mr. Barton, kinda weird that he is not included on the Dwarves Map.

-How many hours did we stay in the city? approximately 3 hours only!
+How many hours did we stay in the city? about 3 hours only!

 More Information about Dwarves